 If you have been involved in a collision with a pedestrian in New York, Douglas & London are ready to help.
 Our firm has spent over 20 years fighting for the injured, and our extensive experience could help you recover the compensation you need.

 If the sudden actions of a pedestrian caused you to crash while driving, you might be able to seek compensation from them through a civil lawsuit.
-To discuss this possibility, schedule a free consultation with Douglas & London right away.
+To discuss this possibility, schedule a free consultation the New York City personal injury lawyers at Douglas & London right away.